-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge R012 - Module 01 / 02 Preparation for R012 assessment (Jan entry) The phases of the project life cycle and the tasks carried out in each phase.
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term opg ro = • • • • • • • • • • 2 Skills and knowledge R012 - Module 01 / 02 Preparation for R012 assessment (Jan entry) The phases of the project life cycle and the tasks carried out in each phase.
 Interaction and iteration between the phases Inputs and outputs of each.
-How to initiate a project by analysing requirements SWOT analysis SMART objectives scoping project into tasks and actions How to mitigate risks through planning Creating planning documentation using appropriate technology and planning tools R012 - Module 03 / 04: Preparation for R012 assessment ( Jan entry) How data and information can be collected, stored and used.
-The methods used to collect data and store data/information, and the appropriateness of the use of these in a given context Information Technology (IT) used to support data collection Prevention measure: physical and logical.
-Secure destruction of data legal protection ethical/moral importance of validity, reliability and bias when collecting and using Module 05: How to create, edit, delete and process data using appropriate software tools and techniques including: Functions, Absolute cell referencing Linking worksheets What if analysis, Macros Import data from different sources Link to external data Presenting data using applying security measures Export and link data to other applications Module 05: Database software Relational database Import data Data validation techniques Create and use of: . input forms . controls Design and create queries using: i. multiple tables ii. wildcards iii. parameters iv. crosstab v. grouping data in query - SUM, MAX, MIN vi. complex query i.e. multiple criteria search Design and create reports Applying appropriate security measures Export and link data Module 06: Selection and justification of the appropriate software tools and techniques to process data to meet the defined objectives in a given context Justification of the use of the selected tool and format The purpose and suitability of methods of presenting information The resources required for presenting information and the appropriateness of the R013 project practice.
+How to initiate a project by analysing requirements SWOT analysis SMART objectives scoping project into tasks and actions How to mitigate risks through planning Creating planning documentation using appropriate technology and planning tools R012 - Module 03 / 04: Preparation for R012 assessment (Jan entry) How data and information can be collected, stored and used.
+The methods used to collect data and store data/information, and the appropriateness of the use of these in a given context Information Technology (IT) used to support data collection Prevention measure: . physical and logical.
+Secure destruction of data legal protection ethical/moral importance of validity, reliability and bias when collecting and using Module 05: How to create, edit, delete and process data using appropriate software tools and techniques including: Functions, Absolute cell referencing Linking worksheets What if analysis, Macros Import data from different sources Link to external data Presenting data using applying security measures Export and link data to other applications Module 05: Database software Relational database Import data Data validation techniques Create and use of: . input forms . controls Design and create queries using: i. multiple tables ii. wildcards iii. parameters iv. crosstab v. grouping data in query - SUM, MAX, MIN vi. complex query i.e. multiple criteria search Design and create reports Applying appropriate security measures Export and link data Module 06: Selection and justification of the appropriate software tools and techniques to process data to meet the defined objectives in a given context Justification of the use of the selected tool and format The purpose and suitability of methods of presenting information The resources required for presenting information and the appropriateness of the use of these in context R013 project practice.
 Practical project practice.
-To practice the skills that Students have learnt during year 9 and 10 Key Assessments Module 01/ 02 Assessment Module 03/ 04 Assessment.
-Module 05/ Spreadsheets ass't Module 05/ Databases assessment use of these in context Module 06 Assessment R013 practical assessment Literacy & Numeracy Literacy - key terminology relating databases & legislation.
-Numeracy • eets, foreign keys, Wider skills and enrichment and plan their actions.
-They should Transferable skills which are developed through this subject are: By end of the course students should be able to plan basic projects by identifying (initiating) the project requirements and plan their actions.
+To practice the skills that pupils have learnt during year 9 and 10 Key Assessments Module 01/ 02 Assessment Module 03/ 04 Assessment.
+Module 05/ Spreadsheets assessment Module 05/ Databases assessment Module 06 Assessment R013 practical assessment Literacy & Numeracy , , • nd software planning.
+Terminology s skills.
+Such as: formulas and function ts foreign keys, Wider skills and enrichment Transferable skills which are developed through this subject are: By end of the course students should be able to plan basic projects by identifying (initiating) the project requirements and plan their actions.
 They should be able to able to measure the project progress using different tools and evaluate the project outcomes (products).
 This will develop skills of creativity, problem solving and reflectiveness.
-Equipping students with transferable skills required by employers How you can help your child at home Revision Booklets, Revision materia employed in and how it relates to v ssessment practice materials, interv vention resources.
-Discuss job os/industries family are
+Equipping students with transferable skills required by employers How you can help your child at home documentaries and interactive n Use this hyperlink to access a se nedia. t the year and encourage them to tan cover much of the America topic.
+F